 If you are staying in a club-level room, you'll have access to The Veranda concierge lounge.
 This lounge features artwork, design and architecture inspired by artists from around the globe.
 Complimentary options for food and beverages are offered throughout the day.
 This includes everything from breakfast to snacks to desserts and after-dinner beverages.
 There is also an outdoor balcony facing the hotel's inner courtyard of trees, creating a calm and relaxing environment.

 Plans are underway for a secondary club-level lounge within the hotel.
-The new two story space will have the same California Craftsman design and will overlook the Great Hall lobby.
+The new two-story space will have the same California Craftsman design and will overlook the Great Hall lobby.
 The interior will be inspired by the sequoias of Northern California and will be located in the "treetops" of the 5th and 6th floors.
-You can expect the same craftsmen architecture and design as the Great Lobby, with iron detailing and hand-crafted tile murals.
-Full floor to ceiling windows, skylights and a two-story stained-glass door will adorn the space with sunlight during the day.
+You can expect the same craftsmanship in architecture and design as the Great Lobby, with iron detailing and hand-crafted tile murals.
+Full floor-to-ceiling windows, skylights and a two-story stained-glass door will adorn the space with sunlight during the day.

 Dining at Disney's Grand Californian Hotel & Spa

-You can enjoy on-site quick-dining to table-service dining and lounges.
+You can enjoy on-site quick dining, to table-service dining and lounges.
 This hotel offers two character dining choices along with room service, bars and many more restaurants at nearby Downtown Disney and the Disneyland Hotel.
-Character hugs are back!
 Hotel guests have preferred access to hotel dining reservations during their stay.

 Hearthstone Lounge